coder/enterprise-images/README.md

 - Opening and closing an application many times can cause code-server to get into a broken state.
 We recommend minimizing the opens and closes of a single application until we’re able to resolve this.
+- Resizing the application window too quickly can cause it to enter into an unexpected state.
+Please resize slowly to ensure things work as expected.